-We provide qualitative results in Figure \ref{fig:qual_results} for surgical video retrieval, comparing search results returned by \texttt{LA-CODE} and \texttt{ULA-CODE}.
+While retrieval mAP can be relied upon for quantitative evaluation, the in-depth behavior of our method can be difficult to grasp based on these measurements only.
+To provide more insight, we first present a per-class breakdown of retrieval results for \texttt{ULA-CODE} in the supplementary material, Section D. We also provide qualitative results in Figure \ref{fig:qual_results} for surgical video retrieval, comparing search results returned by \texttt{LA-CODE} and \texttt{ULA-CODE}.
 Three clips are used as queries, taken from the CEV64 dataset: mesh placement, dividing and incising.
 Green indicates an event correctly matching with the query; red, an incorrect search result.
 We display the hash corresponding to a video next to its thumbnail: white is a 0, black a 1.
 In hashes for the top 5 search results, uncertain bits appear in purple: clear for an uncertain 0, dark for an uncertain 1.
 The raw Hamming distance to the query, used by \texttt{LA-CODE}, is shown at the top left of the thumbnail; while the Hamming distance modulated by uncertainty used by ULA-CODE is shown at the top right.
 The code size used is 128; for \texttt{ULA-CODE}, the parameters used are $\gamma=0.75$, $\theta=0$, $\mathcal{K}_{bs}=64$.

 The purple bits, marked as uncertain according to our method, do turn out to be misleading: due to them, \texttt{LA-CODE} returns several irrelevant results - e.g. in the second row, \textit{bleeding} instead of \textit{dividing}.
 By ignoring them, \texttt{ULA-CODE} is able to find two more correct videos.
 In the last row, \texttt{LA-CODE}'s top result (\textit{background}) is pushed down by \texttt{ULA-CODE} to number 4; {LA-CODE}'s fourth best (\textit{abdominal access}) exits \texttt{ULA-CODE}'s top 5.